Am I a loser? I recently asked myself this question.

 Finally, there are no problems with the title tags

 h1 per page (you don’t need more than one, be careful) and

-Having a responsive site is essential in 2019.
+Having a responsive site is essential.

 For the user experience, of course, but also for your SEO.
 Since March 2018, Google has implemented what is called mobile-first indexing.

 This means that Google mainly uses the mobile version of your site to index and rank your pages in the results of its search engine.

 What if you plan to use GeneratePress?
 To find out, we used a very handy tool: Google’s mobile optimization test.